 Determining Mechanisms of Injury

 Motor vehicle crashes are a leading cause of death among all children, and result in more than 400,000 injuries to children less than 18 years old annually.
-The Center began exploring child passenger safety (CPS) research in 1997, when its founders identified the deployment of front passenger air bags as a cause of fatal injury for children, even in minor crashes.
-Because children are not simply "small adults," there was a need for research into age-appropriate child restraint systems and best practices for CPS.
+The Center began exploring child passenger safety research in 1997, when its founders identified the deployment of front passenger air bags as a cause of fatal injury for children, even in minor crashes.
+Because children are not simply "small adults," there was a need for research into age-appropriate child restraint systems and best practices for child passenger safety.

 Areas of Child Passenger Safety Research: